Electroversity/Electroverse/Intermediate 1/01-Displaying distance on LED according to Ultrasonic distance sensor/README.md

-<h1>Displaying distance on LED according to Ultrasonic distance sensor</h1>
+<h1>Displaying distance on LCD according to Ultrasonic distance sensor</h1>

 <div>
     <p>Here we will display the distance of the object (the object in TinkerCAD) from the sensor on the LCD.